 TRENTON — Tina-Avalon’s Lady Dragons (5-5) finished fast, outscoring Novinger 15-4 in the last eight minutes to win with breathing room.
 They had led by six at halftime, but were up only four after three quarters.

 Kelsey Garber’s 21 points led the victors.
 Novinger had 11 by Emily Reardon.

 The last game of the NCMC Foundation’s High School Holiday Hoops event for 2012 – the largest holiday-season basketball extravaganza in Missouri – saw T-A’s Dragons also leave the floor at .500 for the season after an 8-points defeat.

 The game was deadlocked at 26-26 after 24 minutes before Novinger claimed the triumph.

 Tina-Avalon (5-5) received 12 points apiece from Noah Myers and Dylan Rucker.
 Novinger’s Blake Smith had a game-high 19.

 (G) Polo 71, Osborn 32; (B) Polo 70, Osborn 40

 POLO — The host Lady Panthers boosted their record to 9-1 on “Pink Out Night” as money was raised for the fight to conquer breast cancer.

-The 6’ Copeland, a second-team All-State honoree by the Missouri Sportswriters and Sportscasters Association last year, netted a game-high 21 points, her last bucket before sitting out the final quarter pushing her to 1,001.
+Page 2 of 2 - The 6’ Copeland, a second-team All-State honoree by the Missouri Sportswriters and Sportscasters Association last year, netted a game-high 21 points, her last bucket before sitting out the final quarter pushing her to 1,001.
 Younger sister Sidney tacked on 13.

 The Panthers (5-5) got back to the .500 mark with their third victory in succession, exploding for 28 second-quarter points.
 Jack Pile had 12 of those 28 on his way to a game-high 26.